Viking Cruises

 "Viking World Cruise 2019" prices started from USD 90,000 per person (with double occupancy).

-The inaugural cruise itineraries of both expedition vessels are 13-day polar voyages - one in Antarctica, the other in the European Arctic.
-Viking's Arctic cruises (to Svalbard Islands and Arctic Russia) are roundtrips from homeport Tromso Norway and priced from USD 14,000 per person (double-occupancy balcony cabin).
-Viking's Antarctic roundtrips are from homeport Ushuaia Argentina, with prices starting from USD 15,000 pp (fly-cruise packages from Buenos Aires with included overnight hotel stay prior departure and return flights to Europe-USA-Canada-Australia).
+The inaugural cruise itineraries of both expedition vessels are 13-day polar voyages—one in Antarctica and the other in the European Arctic.
+Viking's Arctic cruises (to Svalbard Islands and Arctic Russia) are roundtrips from homeport Tromso, Norway and are priced from USD 14,000 per person (double-occupancy balcony cabin).
+Viking's Antarctic roundtrips are from homeport Ushuaia, Argentina, with prices starting from USD 15,000 per person (fly-cruise packages from Buenos Aires, including an overnight hotel stay before departure and return flights to Europe, USA, Canada, or Australia).

 • 44-day "From the Arctic to Antarctica" (from Tromso to Ushuaia)